SmartPack/PackageManager/docs/pages/ui.md

     <li><b>Uninstall</b> - Package Manager allows uninstalling any applications including the ones with system privileges when running with root permissions.
 On non-rooted devices, only user applications are allowed to remove.
 On the other hand, Package Manager also offers some guidance to remove the system application on non-rooted devices via the Android Debug Bridge (ADB) method</li>
     <li><b>App Info</b> - Open the native settings page of the selected app</li>
     <li><b>Google Play</b> - Open the Google Play page of the app (work only if the selected application is published in Google Play)</li>
-    <li><b>Export</b> - Export the individual APK files or split APK's (app bundles) into the device storage.
-After exporting an APK file/app bundles, Package Manager also provides an option to share the exported APK file via third-party applications</li>
+    <li><b>Export</b> - Export the individual APK file or split APK's (app bundles) into the device storage.
+After exporting an APK file/app bundles, Package Manager also provides an option to share the exported APK file/bundle via third-party applications</li>
     <li><b>Reset</b> - Reset the data folder of the selected application (root-only feature)</li>
 </ol>

 <p style="text-align: center"><img src="https://raw.githubusercontent.com/SmartPack/PackageManager/master/fastlane/metadata/android/en-US/images/phoneScreenshots/5.jpg" alt="" width="250" height="500" /></p>
 <p style="text-align: center">Screenshot of the Split APK's page of Package Manager</p>

 <p style="text-align: justify;"><tab1>The second tab on this menu is only applicable for split APK's or app bundles where the app shows a complete list of individual APK's with an option to export them individually into the device storage.
 This feature is pretty useful as google is nowadays suggesting developers to provide their work as app bundles (not APK's).
 This feature, therefore, helps users to only backup the necessary APK files instead of the whole bundle.
-Moreover, it is also possible to install signed app bundles/split APK's using Package Manager (more details are available in a later stage of this article).</tab1></p>
+Moreover, it is also possible to <a href="{{ site.github.url }}/sai/">install</a> signed app bundles/split APK's using Package Manager (more details are available in a later stage of this article).</tab1></p>

 <p style="text-align: center"><img src="https://raw.githubusercontent.com/SmartPack/PackageManager/master/fastlane/metadata/android/en-US/images/phoneScreenshots/4.jpg" alt="" width="250" height="500" /></p>
 <p style="text-align: center">Screenshot of the Permissions page of Package Manager</p>

-<p style="text-align: justify;"><tab1>The next tab (<b>Permissions</b>) will be visible for any apps that declared at least one permission in their manifest file.
+<p style="text-align: justify;"><tab1>The next tab (<b>Permissions</b>) will be visible for any apps that declared at least one permission in its manifest file.
 On this page, Package Manager lists both the "<b>Granted</b>" as well as the '<b>Denied</b>" permissions of the selected application.
 This important feature gives users an easy way to check out the permissions enjoying each and every application installed on their device as it is an important privacy/security concern.
 In future releases, Package Manager likely offers an option to revoke dangerous permissions that are already granted by the user.</tab1></p>

 <p style="text-align: center"><img src="https://raw.githubusercontent.com/SmartPack/PackageManager/master/fastlane/metadata/android/en-US/images/phoneScreenshots/2.jpg" alt="" width="250" height="500" /></p>
 <p style="text-align: center">Screenshot of the Operations page of Package Manager</p>

-<p style="text-align: justify;"><tab1>The Operations (<b>AppOps</b>) page of Package Manager offers full control over various operations declared by an application.
-However, note that changing some operations will affect the functionality of the applications.
-As an example, disabling the operation "Camera" on an application using the camera hardware will permanently destroy its access to that hardware.
+<p style="text-align: justify;"><tab1>The Operations (<b>AppOps</b>) page of Package Manager offers full (nearly) control over various operations handled by an application.
+However, note that manipulating some operations will affect normal the functioning of the application.
+As an example, disabling the "Camera" operation for an application using the camera hardware will permanently destroy its access to that hardware.
 Hence, these features shouldn't be used unless the user is fully aware of the consequences of his/her action.
 Also, please be aware that some operations are simply unchangeable.</tab1></p>

 <p style="text-align: center"><img src="https://raw.githubusercontent.com/SmartPack/PackageManager/master/fastlane/metadata/android/en-US/images/phoneScreenshots/3.jpg" alt="" width="250" height="500" /></p>
 <p style="text-align: center">Screenshot of the Activity page of Package Manager</p>